eth-protocol-fellows/cohort-zero/README.md

 Program participation is not limited to those that are officially selected.
 Everything that happens during the program will happen out in the open.

-- Communication will occur in the R&D discord: https://discord.gg/2sBGYZtv
+- Communication will occur in the R&D discord (Request an invite in [this issue](https://github.com/ethereum-cdap/cohort-zero/issues/89):
     - find us in the `#apprenticeship-program` channel.
 - Project instructions will be committed to this github repository.
 - Project deliverables will be posted in various open places such as this repository, the [Research forums](https://ethresear.ch/), the [Ethereum Magicians forums](https://ethereum-magicians.org/), github gists, hackmd documents, etc.